 “We were running on the West Side Highway,” she said.
 “And he said, ‘I’m happy I have you’.
 And I said, ‘I’m happy I have you, too.’
 And then he said, ‘I love you.’
 And I said, ‘I love you, too!’”

 And in revealing his heart to her like this, Jeff made it okay for Alexandra to reveal her own heart, too.
 It was a first for Alexandra to let anyone that close.
-This young man that was Jeff earned a tremendous amount of trust from Alexandra, and he did it by being consistent, dependable and honest.
-But, really, I don’t think he could have been anything else, because I think this was actually his true nature.
+This young man who was Jeff earned a tremendous amount of trust from Alexandra, and he did it by being consistent, dependable and honest.
+But, really, I don’t think that he could have been any other way, because I think that was just his true nature.
 He made it safe for Alexandra to let herself be known and to see that she was still loved, and this was his most precious gift to her.

-Most people think that Alexandra and Jeff met on a dating App, but she and her brother and I know different.
-I’ve often asked her whether this young man whom she found so alive was aware that she ordered him at the time she was five.
-There’s no question that G-d sent this man with the curly hair and big heart, a man she would call Jeff Paul Bart.
+Most people think that Alexandra and Jeff met on a dating app, but she and her brother and I know otherwise.
+I’ve often asked her whether this young man whom she found so alive was aware that she had ordered him at the time she was five.
+For there’s no question that G-d sent this man with the curly hair and big heart, a man she would call Jeff Paul Bart.

 Alexandra and Jeff not only found each other, but they also found Brooklyn.
 And there they set up a home.
 For whatever reason, their apartment building always reminded me of the television show, I Dream of Jeannie.
-I think it was the building’s decor, but now I think it was so much more.
-To me, their apartment was a genie’s bottle, cozy and with lots of magic inside, a home the two of them created with pride.
+I used to think that it was the building’s decor, but now I think that it was so much more.
+To me, their apartment was a genie’s bottle, cozy and with lots of magic inside, a home that the two of them created with pride.